What is Barcodes

 Retail and Inventory Management

 In retail, barcodes simplify product tracking and inventory control.
 They enable quick scanning of items at checkout, facilitating faster transactions and accurate pricing.
-In inventory management, barcodes help in efficiently tracking stock levels, reducing errors, and improving order fulfilment processes.
+In inventory management, barcodes help in efficiently tracking stock levels, reducing errors, and improving order fulfillment processes.

 Healthcare and Pharmaceutical